-Peripheral artery angioplasty (say "puh-RIFF-er-rull AR-ter-ree ANN-jee-oh-plass-tee") is a procedure to treat peripheral arterial disease of the legs.
-The procedure widens narrowed arteries in the pelvis or legs.
-It can help blood flow better.
-This may decrease leg pain or help wounds heal better.
+Peripheral artery angioplasty (say "puh-RIFF-er-rull AR-ter-ree ANN-jee-oh-plass-tee") is a procedure to help blood flow better.
+The procedure widens or opens narrowed blocked arteries, typically in the pelvis or legs.
+This may help with pain or help wounds heal better.

 Your arteries can get narrowed by a substance called plaque.
 Plaque is a buildup of fats in your arteries.

 You may be awake for the procedure.
 You will get medicine to prevent pain and help you relax (anesthesia).
 First, your doctor will do a test to find narrowed arteries.
 They will put a tiny tube into an artery in your groin or leg.
 This tube is called a catheter.
 The doctor moves the catheter through the artery and puts a dye into it.
 The dye makes your arteries show up on X-ray pictures.
 This lets the doctor see any narrowed parts of the arteries.